unbraind/LlamaLift/README.md

 * **Graphical User Interface:** Built with Rust's `egui` library (via `eframe`).
 * **Ollama Interaction:** Connects to a specified Ollama host (`OLLAMA_HOST`).
+    * Includes an initial connectivity check on startup.
+* **Model Listing & Management:**
-* **Model Listing:** Displays downloaded models with name, size (human-readable), and last modified date (respecting local timezone).
+    * Displays downloaded models with name, size (human-readable), and last modified date (respecting local timezone).
+    * Shows additional model details: Digest (shortened with full digest on hover), Format, Family, Families, Parameter Size, and Quantization Level.
+    * Table columns are configurable via a "Select Columns" window, allowing users to choose which details to display.
+    * Column widths in the model table are persistent and saved across sessions.
+    * Enhanced sorting capabilities: sort models by various attributes (Name, Size, Modified Date, Digest, etc.).
+The sort state (column and direction) is also persistent.
 * **Model Download:**
     * Enter one or multiple model identifiers (e.g., `llama3:latest`, `mistral`).
+    * Dynamically add or remove model input fields in the "Download Models" view (up to 100 fields).
     * Supports batch downloading of multiple models sequentially.
     * Streams download progress from Ollama, showing status messages and a progress bar per layer/file.
+    * Displays an overall progress bar for the entire batch download in addition to individual model progress.
 * **Model Deletion:**
     * Select models from the list to delete.
     * Includes a confirmation dialog to prevent accidental deletion.
 * **Configuration:**
     * Reads initial defaults from `.env` file or environment variables (`OLLAMA_HOST`, `LOG_LEVEL`, `TZ`).
-    * Uses `confy` for persistent runtime settings (Ollama host, log level, timezone) stored in a platform-specific configuration file.
+    * Uses `confy` for persistent runtime settings (Ollama host, log level, timezone, table column states, and sort state) stored in a platform-specific configuration file.
     * Provides an in-app "Settings" window to modify these persistent settings.
+    * Settings changes in the window are staged and only applied upon explicit "Save & Close", allowing changes to be cancelled.
+    * The path to the active configuration file is displayed within the Settings window.
 * **Logging:**
     * Logs application events using `env_logger`.
     * Displays INFO level (and higher) logs directly within a collapsible panel in the GUI.